Sri Garden

 Taylor's International School Kuala Lumpur (formerly known as Sekolah Sri Garden) was founded in 1991.
 It was first established as a school for the country's Badminton Association Malaysia players, before transforming into one of several private schools that cropped up in the Malaysian capital.
 In 2011, it introduced the international curriculum and would later change its name to Taylor’s International School.

 TIS also expanded with a second campus located in Puchong.
-Both schools are affiliated with the Australian International School Malaysia (Australian Curriculum), Garden International School (British Curriculum), Nexus International School (British Curriculum), Taylor's University and Taylor's College Sri Hartamas through the Taylor's Education Group.
+Both schools are affiliated with the Australian International School Malaysia (Australian Curriculum), Garden International School (English Curriculum), Nexus International School (English Curriculum), Taylor's University and Taylor's College Sri Hartamas through the Taylor's Education Group.

 Curriculum

 The school offers a Mandarin programme developed by the Beijing Language and Cultural University to complement the Mandarin subject under the national curriculum.
 Students under this programme may sit for the Hanyu Shuiping Kaoshi (HSK, or Chinese Proficiency Test) examinations that are recognised by universities in China.

-Sri Garden International was launched starting 2011 based on the British National Curriculum to IGCSE.
+Sri Garden International was launched starting 2011 based on the National Curriculum for England to IGCSE.

 Together with sister schools such as Morioka Chuo High School in Japan, the school carries out cultural exchange programmes each year.
 In these, students are given the opportunity to host Japanese students, or to visit Japan to represent the school.

 Part of the Sri Garden Alumni includes Malaysia's number 1 in badminton and triple Olympics silver medalist Dato Lee Chong Wei.